When did Microsoft release Windows 11?

-Microsoft has finally revealed Windows 11 and people can’t wait to get their hands on the new update.
+Microsoft has finally revealed Windows 11, the “next generation of Windows.”
 The new operating system is full of exciting new updates and enhancements that will bring several quality-of-life changes to the popular operating system.

 - Windows 11 is bringing gamers auto HDR, better loading times, and more